devdaviddr/taskmanager/README.md

 ## 🚀 Features

 ### Core Functionality
-- **User Authentication**: Microsoft-style login/signup with secure session management
+- **JWT Authentication**: Secure login/signup with HttpOnly cookies and automatic token refresh
 - **Dashboard**: Overview of all user boards with quick access and statistics
 - **Kanban Boards**: Drag-and-drop interface for organizing tasks into columns
 - **Board Management**: Create and manage multiple project boards with customizable settings